MIghtyno42/Thumma_CSCI2270_FinalProject/Documentation.md

 Postconditions: There is no change to the actual data or the array, this function just instantiates the class so that the other functions can be called through the instance.*/

+Method: ~Fashion  (destructor)
+Prototype: ~Fashion()
+Description: This function is just the destructor
+Calling: ~Fashion();
+Preconditions: This is for when everything is done and the user's commands are all executed
+Postconditions: Destructs the instance created by the constructor */

 Method:   printInventory
 Prototype: void Fashion::printInventory(item *array, int)